 In 2018, Jill started a consulting business to provide management consulting services to aviation and aerospace organizations around the globe, and to offer her expertise and inspiration through public speaking engagements.

-For Jill’s lifelong support to STEM and helping the next generation through her mentoring, volunteering and outreach, she has received several awards: the San Diego East County Chamber of Commerce 2016 Women in Leadership Award; the National Daughters of the American Revolution (DAR) 2017 Outstanding Community Service Award; and the AIAA 2018 Outstanding Enhancement of the Image of the Aerospace Profession Award.
-Jill was honored to be a Finalist for the San Diego Magazine's “2018 Woman of the Year”.
+For Jill’s lifelong support to STEM and helping the next generation through her mentoring, volunteering and outreach, she has received several awards including the San Diego East County Chamber of Commerce 2016 Women in Leadership Award; the National Daughters of the American Revolution (DAR) 2017 Outstanding Community Service Award; and the AIAA 2018 Outstanding Enhancement of the Image of the Aerospace Profession Award.
+She was also a Finalist for the San Diego Magazine “2018 Woman of the Year” Award.

 Jill is on the Advisory Board of the International Women’s Air & Space Museum in Cleveland, OH.
 In April of 2019, Jill was elected as a Fellow of the Royal Aeronautical Society (RAeS) in London, the world’s only professional body dedicated to the aerospace community.